hyperledger/besu-docs/docs/public-networks/concepts/proof-of-stake/attestations.md

 there is a slowdown, it's essential to identify whether the issue is with the beacon node or the execution client, and block timing logs can be helpful in determining this.

-If you're using Teku as a CL, you can identify late blocks (the block didn't get to Teku in time) with this kind of logs
+If you're using [Teku](https://docs.teku.consensys.net/) as a CL, you can identify late blocks (the block didn't get to Teku in time) with this kind of log:

 ```
 Late Block Import *** Block: c2b911533a8f8d5e699d1a334e0576d2b9aa4caa726bde8b827548b579b47c68 (4765916) proposer 6230 arrival 3475ms, pre-state_retrieved +5ms, processed +185ms, execution_payload_result_received +1436ms, begin_importing +0ms, transaction_prepared +0ms, transaction_committed +0ms, completed +21ms
 ```

 The time of arrival indicates how much time elapsed after the start of the slot before your node received the block.
-In the example given, the block arrived after 3475ms, which is slower than optimal, but still in time for Teku to create an attestation 4 seconds into the slot.
+In the given example, the block arrived after 3475ms, which is slower than optimal, but still enough time for Teku to create an attestation 4 seconds into the slot.
 Typically, delayed arrivals occur when the block producer is slow in generating the block.
-However, it is also possible that the block was published on time but took longer to propagate to your node through gossip.
+However, it is also possible that the block was published on time but took longer to propagate to your node through peer-to-peer gossip.
 If delayed arrivals are a recurring issue, it may be due to a problem with your node - such as an incorrect system clock, network issues, or a reduction in the number of peers.

 ## Conclusion